Custom Packaging

 In production, the packaging design has to survive a chain of decisions.
 First comes concept.
 Then dieline setup.
 Then sample approval.
 Then final artwork.
 Then print test.
 Then mass production.
 Every step changes how the trend behaves in real life.
 A design that looks premium in Figma may fail on a 350gsm C1S artboard if the black coverage is too heavy or the fold lines interrupt the typography.
 I’ve seen gorgeous layouts collapse because a crease ran right through the brand mark.
 Not ideal.

 Time matters too.
-A simple custom mailer box project can move from artwork to sample in 7 to 12 business days, then production in another 12 to 18 business days after proof approval, depending on factory load and shipping method.
-Rigid boxes with multiple finishes can take longer, especially if the supplier has to source special paper or build new tooling.
+A simple Custom Mailer Box project can move from artwork to sample in 7 to 12 business days, then production in another 12 to 18 business days after proof approval, depending on factory load and shipping method.
+For more complex rigid setups or hot foil accents running through a Heidelberg Speedmaster press, expect 18-22 business days before the factory ships out.
 If someone promises everything in a week, I’d ask what they’re leaving out.
 Usually something important.

 For teams doing research, standards help.
 ISTA testing is useful for shipping durability, and ASTM methods can be relevant for material testing.
-If sustainability claims matter, FSC certification is one of the first things I ask about, and the Forest Stewardship Council explains chain-of-custody standards well at fsc.org.
+If sustainability claims matter, certifications like GOTS, OEKO-TEX Standard 100, WRAP, BSCI, and GRS are worth vetting depending on the extended supply chain, especially in sourcing cities like Guangzhou or Ho Chi Minh City.
+The Forest Stewardship Council explains chain-of-custody standards well at fsc.org.
 For shipping and transit performance, the ISTA site is worth bookmarking.
 Packaging isn’t just graphics.
 It’s a system, and the system has to hold up after the pretty presentation is over.

 Key Design Factors Driving Packaging Choices Right Now